mukhtar-algezoli/personal-website/content/publication/conference-paper/index.md

 ---
-title: 'SudaBERT: A Pre-trained Encoder Representation For Sudanese Arabic Dialect'
+title: 'BERT Fine-tuning For Arabic Text Summarization'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Khalid Elmadani
+  - Khalid N. Elmadani
-  - Muhammed Saeed
+  - Anas Showk

 # date: '2013-07-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2021-02-26T00:00:00Z'
+publishDate: '2020-03-29T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;